iconesalut/IOT/README.md

 # IOT
-This is a program who desassembly your executable in a .s file
+This is a python library who disassembly an executable in a .s file to be modified